webix-hub/gitbook-webix-jet/details/plugins.md

 #### Status Plugin

-This plugin is useful if you want to show the status of data loading in case it takes time, to confirm succes or to show an error message.
+This plugin is useful if you want to show the status of data loading in case it takes time, to confirm success or to show an error message.
 These are the status messages that you can see:

 - "Ok"
 - "Error"